smith-tinkerlab/repytah/docs/index.rst

 `repytah` is a Python package that builds aligned hierarchies, a representation for music-based data streams.

-Music-based data streams often have repeated elements that build on each other, creating hierarchies.
-Therefore, the goal of the Python package `repytah` is to extract these repetitions and their relationships to each other in order to form aligned hierarchies.

 Citing repytah
 ==============
 Please cite `repytah` using the following: